 HOW TO MAKE APPLE JELLY

-First of apple if you’ve ever canned before you know there’s a difference between jam and jelly.
+First of all if you’ve ever canned before you know there’s a difference between jam and jelly.

 Jelly in my eyes is the art of canning.
 By making clear sparking juice from fresh fruit , you simply add sugar and pectin to turn it into a jelly like clear spread.